oracle-livelabs/developer/java-management-advanced-features/configure-post-install-actions-and-install-java-runtimes/configure-post-install-actions-and-install-java-runtimes.md

 ## Introduction

-This lab walks you through the steps to install the Java Runtimes and configuring the post installation actions to be carried out.
+This lab walks you through the steps to install Java Runtimes and configure post installation actions.

 Estimated Time: 20 minutes